-The Infrastructure Investment and Jobs Act (IIJA), formally known as the Infrastructure Bill, was passed into law in November 2021.
+The Infrastructure Investment and Jobs Act (IIJA), formally known as the Infrastructure Bill or the State and Local Cybersecurity Grant Program (SLCGP), was passed into law in November 2021.
 The Act includes significant spending targeted at upgrading infrastructure across the nation.
 Funds are included to improve roads, bridges, rail networks, public transit, seaports, airports, green initiatives, create jobs, and improve the IT systems and cybersecurity for critical infrastructure and services at the state and local government levels.

 Local Government organizations will be able to apply for funding from a ring-fenced cybersecurity improvement grant within the broader IIJA funding allocation.
 States will allocate the funds, and each state can do this to suit its needs within the federal IIJA specification.
 How the distribution of funds will happen and what local government entities will need to do to make a request is currently being finalized.
 Not everything is known (as of the end of April 2022), but we know enough to enable local government organizations to start planning their applications.

 Webinar on What We Currently Know

 Critical Insight's Founder and CISO Mike Hamilton has contacts within federal and state-level administrations.
 He has talked to many people about how the IIJA cybersecurity grant will be allocated and distributed.
 To communicate what we currently know, Critical Insight held a webinar and chat this week with Mike, Fred Langston (EVP of Professional Services and Critical Insight Co-Founder), and Jake Milstein (Marketing/Event Host).

 During the webinar, Mike outlined what he currently knows at the national and Washington state level about the process and timelines for distributing the IIJA cybersecurity grant.
 We are based in Washington State and have a clearer picture of how this state will allocate funds.
 The local allocation in other states will be broadly similar but with regional variations.